hernancerm/zsh-trampoline/README.md

     source "${HOME}/.zsh-trampoline/zsh-trampoline/trampoline.plugin.zsh"
     ZT_CONFIG=(
       # Place each dir and file you want to jump to in a new line.
-      ~ # Example, you can remove this line.
+      ~ # Example, you likely want to remove this line.
     )
     zt_setup_widget
     # ZSH-TRAMPOLINE - End.